deckerweb/toolbar-extras/readme.txt

 = Installation =

-1. Install using the WordPress built-in Plugin installer (via Plugins > Add New - search for "toolbar extras"), or Extract the ZIP file and drop the contents in the `wp-content/plugins/` directory of your WordPress installation.
+1. Install using the WordPress built-in Plugin installer (via **Plugins > Add New** - search for `toolbar extras`), or extract the ZIP file and drop the contents in the `wp-content/plugins/` directory of your WordPress installation.
 2. Activate the plugin through the 'Plugins' menu in WordPress.
-3. Go to 'Settings > Toolbar Extras' to adjust any options for this plugin
+3. Go to **Settings > Toolbar Extras** to adjust any options for this plugin
-4. Go to 'Appearance > Menus' to add & edit an optional Toolbar Menu (for Admins only).
+4. Go to **Appearance > Menus** to add & edit an optional Toolbar Menu (for Admins only).
 5. Now enjoy building your site - and let the Toolbar work for you ;-)

 For documentation and tutorials visit our [Knowledge Base](https://toolbarextras.com/).